joelpt/sublimetext-automatic-backups/README.md

 When viewing a backup file via backup history navigation, press `Ctrl+Alt+Shift+M` to merge the backup version you're currently viewing with the latest version of the file using an external merge tool of your choosing.

-You'll need to specify the command line for this merge tool; for more information go to `Preferences->Package Settings->Automatic Backups->Settings - Default`.
+You'll need to specify the command line for this merge tool; for more information go to `Preferences->Package Settings->AutomaticBackups->Settings - Default`.

 This command can also be accessed via `Ctrl+Shift+P` or `Cmd+Shift+P`.